Nancy Brown Peace Carillon

-The Nancy Brown Peace Carillon is a carillon on Detroit's Belle Isle dedicated to peace and named after Nancy Brown, the pseudonym of The Detroit News columnist Mrs. J. E. Leslie (born Annie Louise Brown).
+The Nancy Brown Peace Carillon is a bell tower containing an electronic carillon on Detroit's Belle Isle.
+It is dedicated to peace and named after Nancy Brown, the pseudonym of The Detroit News columnist Mrs. J. E. Leslie (born Annie Louise Brown).
 Brown began writing for the newspaper in 1919, held her first religious "Sunrise Service" (drawing approximately 50,000 people) on Belle Isle in 1934, and began a campaign to raise money to build a peace carillon on the island in 1936.
 Brown herself broke the ground for the carillon on October 30, 1939, and its cornerstone was laid on December 13 of that year.
 A notable backer of the project was John C. Lodge, a former mayor of Detroit and a member of the Detroit Common Council.

 The Nancy Brown Peace Carillon is octagonal in cross-sectional shape, 98 ft in height, and located near the band shell on Belle Isle.
 Designed by the architectural firm of Harley, Ellington, and Day, the tower is neo-Gothic in design; according to the American Institute of Architects, its appearance is "at once stately and cheerfully unpretentious".
 The carillon was completed at a total cost of approximately $60,000;

 the money was raised entirely by donations from Brown's Detroit News readers and related fund-raisers, and the tower was completed without expense to the city.
 It was dedicated during the seventh annual Sunrise Service on June 16, 1940, which was attended by roughly 50,000 people.
 The first concert at the Nancy Brown Peace Carillon was held on Independence Day, July 4, 1940, and featured American patriotic music such as "America the Beautiful", the "Battle Hymn of the Republic", and "The Star-Spangled Banner".
 The very last penny to cover the carillon's cost of construction was donated on December 7, 1941, the day of the attack on Pearl Harbor.
 Brown continued writing her column, titled "Experience", until January 1942, and she retired from The Detroit News the following month.
 She died in Detroit on October 7, 1948, at the age of 77, and was buried at Oakview Cemetery in Royal Oak.